lizaibeim/mmla-audio/Readme.md

 ----

-### 2. activate the virutal environment by typing in
+### 2. Activate the virutal environment by typing in
 ```
 cd .\venv\Scripts\
 ```